HL7/fhir-us-ph-library/input/pagecontent/guidance.md

-### US Core
+### Relationship to US Core

-The US Public Health Profiles Library will be instituted in close conjunction with US Core and have an analogous process for implementation, moderation, review, and approval.
-The intent is to re-use US Core profiles wherever possible and only add profiles that are needed for common public health needs.
-The library will evolve over time and may be supported by an adjunct profiles registry that includes developing and informational profiles for public health use.
+The US Public Health Profiles Library will be revised and published in close conjunction with US Core and have an analogous process for implementation, moderation, review, and approval.
+The US Public Health Profiles Library will defer as much as possible to US Core and only add constraints / profiles when necessary for public health use.

+If a US Core profile is added that duplicates the concepts represented in a US Public Health Profiles Library profile (e.g. due to USCDI promotion) then, as long as there are no additional constraints needed, the US Public Health Profiles Library profile would be retired in favor of the US Core profile.

+If constraints are added to a US Core profile that duplicate constraint(s) in a current USPHPL profile that is based on that US Core profile (e.g. US Public Health Patient profile which is based on the US Core Patient profile) then:
+* either (all US PH constraints duplicated in the US Core profile) the USPHPL profile would be retired in favor of the US Core profile
+* or (some US PH constraints duplicated in the US Core profile) the USPHPL profile would be updated to remove any duplicate constraints.

+The US Public Health Profiles Library will strive to update to/synchronize with new releases of US Core.

+The US Public Health Profiles Library will evolve over time and may be supported by an adjunct profiles registry that includes developing and informational profiles for public health use.

+### Work Information

+This implementation guide does not include profiles to implement support for Occupational Data for Health (ODH).
+Use the profiles defined in the [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) to describe structured work information primarily designed to facilitate clinical care, including population health and value-based care.
+ODH also can be used to support public health reporting.

 ### Conformance